stcolema/tagmmdi/README.md

 Initial steps
 -------------
-The main MDI functions are all designed to run on objects from pRolocdata, so a pre-requisite to running any functions is the load this library and any datasets of interest:
+The main MDI functions are all designed to run on objects from pRolocdata, so a pre-requisite to running any functions is to load this library and any datasets of interest:

 ```r
 #Load pRolocdata to access datasets